The Cosmic Photo Challenge: Symmetry.

 Tag your posts with #CosPhoChal.

-The Cosmic Photo Challenge: A winter’s walk.
+The Cosmic Photo Challenge: North, South East and West.

 To get involved with the challenge; check out the Cosmic Photo Prompt each Friday, then post a photo (or photos) on your blog the following Monday, with a pingback link to my Monday post.